LeonLiuY/druid/README.md

 This brings native support of [Reactive Programming](http://en.wikipedia.org/wiki/Reactive_programming) into the language level.

-To see the usage examples, check the [test cases](src/test/java/liuyang/druid/DruidTest.java)

 ## Installation

 Make sure you have **Git**, **jdk8** and **maven** installed.